-4.19.9 Marine Mammal Protection Act of 1972
+4.19.10 Marine Mammal Protection Act of 1972

-This Draft EA concludes that the proposed action is unlikely to adversely impact marine mammals.
-Concurrence is being requested with this determination and this project will be fully coordinated with NMFS.
-This project will be in full compliance with this Act.
+This Environmental Assessment concludes that the proposed action is unlikely to adversely impact marine mammals.
+EPA consulted with NMFS on this action and records pertaining to this consultation can be found in Appendix E. This project complies with the Marine Mammal Protection Act of 1972.

-4.19.10 Estuary Protection Act of 1968
+4.19.11 Estuary Protection Act of 1968